 In order to help protect the health of our employees and our 1.2 million customers, SCWA has enacted a number of temporary policy changes designed to help prevent the spread of the COVID-19 virus.

-First and foremost, it is important to know that water service will not be interrupted, nor will the quality of our water be impacted as a result of the COVID-19 outbreak.
+It is important to know that water service will not be interrupted, nor will the quality of our water be impacted as a result of the COVID-19 outbreak.
 According to the CDC, the COVID-19 virus is not waterborne, and all SCWA water is already treated with chlorine for disinfection purposes.

 “The Suffolk County Water Authority will not shut off water service for failure to pay until further notice to give those of our customers who may be suffering financial hardship during the COVID-19 outbreak one less thing to worry about,” said SCWA Chief Executive Officer Jeffrey W. Szabo.